TrainWeb.org Facebook Page

 Map: Ho 12 J 5 Topographic Maps

 Spring greenery makes this a scenic location.
 This spot is just south of the South (East) portal of Union Dam Tunnel.
-It can be reached via the Union Dam Trail down from the Hollofield Area of the park accessed via US Route 40.
+It can be reached via the challenging Union Dam Trail down from the Hollofield Area of the park accessed via US Route 40.
 The trail is sloped and slippery, even when dry, and not recommended for casual walkers.
-Since the time of this photo CSX has removed these signals and utility poles.
+CSX removed these signals and utility poles after this photo.

 Union Dam Tunnel